Lubambe Copper Mine

 Labour Worker Rights

-ongoingMeaning: The company was also accused of unfair labor practices
+ongoingMeaning: The company was accused of unfair labor practices, unfair dismissal.

 Project Impacts